 A film scanner is a go-to for any photographer.
 If a photographer wants to share his photos online, say on Instagram, then he must scan the negatives first.

 Scanning digitizes the photos and transfers them to your computer, from where you can upload them to any social media platform!
 It’s that easy.

 All this and more can be done with the film scanners by Epson!
-With its built-in 4800 x 9600 dpi and transparency unit, you can scan and archive the digital photos and documents, and even enlarge them.
+With its built-in 4800 x 9600 dpi and transparency unit, you can scan the digital photos and documents, and even enlarge them.
 The scans can be directly transferred to Cloud services such as Sharepoint, Evernote and Google docs.

 Its ArcSoft Scan-n-Stitch software further enables you to scan oversized documents, like album pages or artwork.
 The ReadyScan technology of this scanner does not require any warming up, you start it and it is good to go!
 Not to mention it can scan 35mm film negatives and slides with an incomparable ease.

 The scanner offers touch-screen panels, with buttons like “scan to email” and “convert to pdf”, which makes it super convenient and time-efficient.
 Not only this, the scanner can also be used to scan books and 3D objects.
 Its Easy Photo Fix feature will re-color the old faded photos, so that you can relive your memories.